jjvanzon/Circular-Language-Spec/spec/events/events.md

 There are two reasons why the __Public__ event connector might not get an access mark: __Public__ is sort of the default, and the event connection is outward so it might not need an access symbol.
 The others do need an access mark, because it is the only way to express the access modification.

-The second black boxing situation to be explicitly mentioned is accessing the __Privates__ of an event parameter.
+The second black boxing situation to be explicitly mentioned is accessing the __Private__ contents of an event parameter.
 By default you only get to access the __Public__ members of an event parameter.
 This is what makes it the black box principle.

 ![](images/1.%20Events.026.png)